Jeremymcg88/README-Generator/README.md

-# GenerateReadMe
+# Generate ReadMe
 undefined
 ## Description

-generating a readme using node and inquirer
+Generating a ReadMe using node and inquirer

 ## Table of Contents